-Wearing a belt for your hernia is a great way to reduce the pain and discomfort you may be feeling from your abdominal hernia.
-There are many different reasons why wearing a hernia belt can help your pain.
-Unfortunately, for many individuals suffering from a stomach hernia, the only way to completely get rid of or treat a hernia is by undergoing surgery to remove it.
+Unfortunately, for many individuals suffering from a stomach hernia, the only way to completely get rid of, treat, or cure a hernia is by undergoing surgery to remove it.
 While waiting for your surgery, wearing a ventral hernia support band can help lower the amount of distress your body is experiencing.
-This belly button hernia pad works directly to apply compression to a hernia preventing it from bulging out of place or becoming worse, which causes more pain.

 For those adults looking to recover from hernia surgery, wearing a hernia truss post operation can help hold and protect the incision site.
-Your stomach will also be considerably weak after enduring stomach surgery, this hernia girdle helps support your stomach muscles and speed up recovery.
+Your stomach will be very weak after enduring stomach surgery, but luckily, this hernia girdle helps support your stomach muscles and speed up recovery.
 This belt also lowers the chance of your hernia from recurring after surgery and allows your incision to properly heal.
-You can wear this belt with or without the pad to provide compression and support to your abdominal wall so your muscles heal properly.
+Wear this belt with or without the pad to provide compression and support to your abdominal wall so your muscles heal properly.

-The best feature of this herniated bellybutton treatment is that it comes with a hernia pad.
+Perhaps the best feature of this belt for hiatal hernia natural treatment is that it comes with a pad.
 This pad is a vital component of the abdominal hernia binder because it has a raised bump, providing maximum compression directly to your hernia.
 The bump of the hernia pad should be placed above the top of the bulge to hold in your hernia and prevent it from protruding out more.
-Depending on the severity of your abdominal hernia, this pad can be removed if you’re looking for a light option to your hernia pain.
+Depending on the severity of your abdominal hernia, this pad can be removed if you’re looking for lighter support.

-The pad is secured by a Velcro closure, allowing you to remove it and place it anywhere along the hernia diastasis rectus truss.
+It's secured with medical-grade, hook and loop fastener, allowing you to remove it and place it anywhere you’d like along the hernia diastasis recti truss.
 This feature adds customization to the belt because you can move it to the exact location of your hernia.

-The many features of this pad help our hernia remedy bandage stand out compared to those you can buy at Walmart, CVS, or other big box stores.
-If you already have a hernia belt but the pad is getting old or overused, you can buy an extra hernia pad here.
+The many features of this pad help our hernia remedy bandage stand out compared to products you can buy at Walmart, Walgreens, CVS, or other big box stores.
+If you already have a hernia brace but the pad is getting old or overused, you can buy a replacement hernia pad.

-This men’s naval hernia strap is quick and easy to apply by yourself.
-You simply place the pad on the belt then wrap the hernia garment around your waist so the removable pad is placed over your hernia.
-The Velcro closures are great for those who have arthritis in their hands and the simple application also allows you to adjust or tighten the brace if needed.
+This women’s and men’s hernia strap is quick and easy to apply by yourself.
+You simply place the pad on the belt then wrap the garment around your waist so the removable pad is placed over your hernia.
+The hook and loop fasteners are great for those who have arthritis in their hands, and the simple application also allows you to adjust or tighten the brace if needed.

-This low profile hernia corset is made of nylon and spandex material, so you can hide it beneath or over your clothes, depending on your preference.
-This medical hernia treatment is also latex free, making it good for those allergic.
+This low-profile hernia corset is made of a nylon and spandex material, so you can hide it beneath or over your clothes, depending on your preference.
+This medical hernia remedy is also latex free, making it safe for those allergic.

 There are two removable stays located on both sides of the female / male elastic hernia belt to prevent any uncomfortable rolling or bunching up of the brace.
-These stays enable you to wear the brace all day without having to readjust it.
+These stays enable you to wear the herniated belly button device all day without having to readjust it.
 If you'd like, you can remove these spiral stays.